Thomas Erskine, 1st Earl of Kellie: Biography

 Thomas Erskine was the eldest surviving son of Sir Alexander Erskine of Gogar and Margaret Home, a daughter of George Home, 4th Lord Home and Mariotta Haliburton.

 Thomas was a school classmate and lifelong personal friend of James VI of Scotland (later James I of England).
 He was a server at the king's table, a "sewar".
 In 1585 he was made a Gentleman of His Majesty's Bedchamber.

 James VI married Anne of Denmark by proxy in 1589 and while waiting for his bride to come to Scotland, wrote a series of poems in Scots now known as the Amatoria.
 Some manuscript copies include Erskine's name as "Sr Thomas Areskine of Gogar".
 It has been suggested that Erskine collaborated with the king in writing the poems, or was involving in circulating them.

 In November 1592 Erskine was identified with the friends of Duke of Lennox, Sir George Home, Colonel William Stewart, the Laird of Dunipace, and James Sandilands, as a supporter of the king's former favourite James Stewart, Earl of Arran, working for his rehabilitation to the disadvantage of the Chancellor, John Maitland and the Hamilton family.
 The English diplomat Robert Bowes called this group the "four young and counselling courtiers."

 In January 1593 James VI set a tax anticipating the expenses of the birth and baptism of Prince Henry and appointed Erskine Collector General of this tax.
 At the tournament during the baptism festivities, Erskine performed in a team with the King, dressed as Knights of Malta.

 James VI gave his courtiers gifts of jewelry at New Year.
 In January 1596 Erskine received a "tablet" or locket set with rubies and diamonds and a gold ring set with a table diamond.
+Erskine had his own chamber in the royal lodgings at Holyrood Palace, and 800 door nails were bought to fix the panelling in September 1599, and the roof was fixed in October.

 He was with the king on the occasion of the Gowrie Conspiracy in 1600, when James rode from Falkland Palace to the house of the Ruthven brothers in Perth, where he was supposedly to be kidnapped or assassinated.
 Erskine was awarded a third of the land confiscated from the Ruthvens and given the title Lord Erskine of Dirletoun in 1604.
 He was made a Privy Councilor in 1601 and accompanied the Duke of Lennox on a diplomatic visit to France.

 James VI maintained a "secret correspondence" with some of Queen Elizabeth's courtiers, hoping thereby to facilitate his succession to the throne of England.
 A letter to Sir Robert Cecil was sealed with Erskine's heraldry, and his initials as "T. A" for Thomas Areskine.